Robust and Scalable Bayes via a Median of Subset Posterior Measures

 \subsection{Distances between probability measures}

 Next, we discuss the special family of distances between probability measures that will be used throughout the paper.
-These distances provide the necessary structure to evaluate the medians in the space of measures, as discussed above.
-Since our goal is to develop computationally efficient techniques, we only consider distances that admit accurate numerical approximation.
+These distances provide the necessary structure to define and evaluate medians in the space of measures, as discussed above.
+Since one of our goals was to develop computationally efficient techniques, we focus on distances that admit accurate numerical approximation.

 Assume that $(\mb X,\rho)$ is a separable metric space, and let $\m F=\{f: \mb X\mapsto \mb R\}$ be a collection of real-valued functions.
 Given two Borel probability measures $P,Q$ on $\mb X$, define